tiko: Energy aggregation for householders09/10/2019

 And it really is really a love story!
 ENGIE is our majority shareholder, but was already a client before that.
 So tiko is both supplier and a company of the Group.
 It’s a strong but pragmatic business relationship.

 Knowing that we have all the resources of ENGIE behind us contributes massively to our development.
 The Digital Days, Web Summit, and ENGIE Innovation Week are wonderful shared showcases which allow us to establish contact with BUs in various countries.
 We have started to work with ENGIE in Belgium and with Simply in Australia, we are about to open offices in Milan, and we are studying with ENGIE Italy how they can support us.
 It’s a really exciting experience.

 What a great lead-in to your participation in the Web Summit on 4 - 7 November!
 What are your expectations, and what will you be showing?

 Our solution is both an Energy Management System and a VPP (Virtual Power Plant).
 We will be showing what we do to attract developers.

 Our objective for the Web Summit is of course to make ourselves known, but primarily to recruit talent, especially software developers: Frontend, ERP, Firmware, Haskell, DevOps, and quality: test engineers.
 We consider that the Web Summit is the ideal place to present what we do and to attract new talent.

 What makes you want to get up in the morning?

 Both co-founders and employees are strongly motivated by the feeling that we are doing good, the conviction that changing our energy-consumption habits can help save our planet.
-Better use of energy or using greener sources of energy, is only possible with a system such as tiko, which creates flexibility and allows clients to take control of their energy consumption.
+Better use of energy or using greener sources of energy, is only possible with a system such as tiko, which uses flexibility to stabilize the grids and allows clients to take control of their energy consumption.